iurii-m/MorDeephy/README.md

 This repo includes functionality for morphing attack detection benchmarking from the paper "MorDeephy: Face Morphing Detection Via Fused Classification".
 The project may be used for performing benchmarks on your side and further submistting results for comparison between different developers.
 The project only unifies the data, protocols, perfromance estimation, results comparizon.
-The extracting of the predictions data is up to the developer.
+**The extracting of the predictions data is up to the developer.** We only propose an example for generating random predictions.

 ## No-Reference benchmarking